 - Responsible for getting the patient ready for surgery by cleaning the skin where the incision will be made, applying drapes and helping the surgery team prepare

-- Capacity to operate theatre equipment and perform minor repair on it within the operating theatres and emergency rooms.
+- Capacity to operate theatre equipment and perform minor repairs within the operating theatres and emergency rooms.

 - Assist surgical and anaesthetic teams before, during, and after operations

-- Provides support to patients in the recovery rooms
+- Provide support to patients in the recovery rooms

-- Oversees the smooth functioning of clinical equipments used for clinical procedures, performed during surgery and post operative care
+- Oversee the smooth functioning of clinical equipment used for clinical procedures, performed during surgery and post-operative care

 - Assist a medical specialist with therapeutic and organ system support procedures in operative and post-operative care.

-- Perform infection prevention and control measures within and around the operating theatres as well as promoting quality assurance.
+- Perform infection prevention and control measures within and around the operating theatres as well as promote quality assurance.